 What Are Month-to-Month Apartments?

 With most apartments, tenants sign a lease for a set amount of time.
 Usually, an apartment lease is for one year, but it can vary depending on the landlord.
-A month-to-month lease on the other hand has no set end date, and the tenant or landlord can terminate the lease at any time.
+On the other hand, a month-to-month lease has no set end date, and the tenant or landlord can terminate the lease at any time.

-Depending on the laws in your area, you may be required to give the landlord notice that you’re moving out within a certain amount of time from your move-out date.
+Depending on the laws in your area, you may be required to notify the landlord that you’re moving out within a specific time from your move-out date.
 This could be as little as one week or as much as 90 days.

 A month-to-month lease is more flexible because you aren’t committed to an entire year in the apartment.
-And if you have poor credit, this could be something the landlord is open to, since they can also terminate the lease at any time.
+If you have poor credit, this could be something the landlord is open to since they can also terminate the lease at any time.
 That being said, many landlords will prefer a long-term commitment so they don’t have to fill the apartment again so soon.

 This is another important option to discuss with a potential landlord.
 When reaching out to landlords and owners, find out if they’re open to this option, and if so, what the terms of the lease would be.